-Here are several relatively low-cost child care and summer programs for kids of all ages.
-Families are welcome regardless of documentation.
+Here are some relatively low-cost child care and after school/enrichment programs for kids of all ages where families are welcome regardless of documentation.
+Family outreach workers and teachers at public schools may have information on additional programs.

 Boys & Girls Clubs of Ulster County, firstname.lastname@example.org.
 Open to ages 6-18, Monday-Friday, 8:30 a.m. to 6 p.m. at 139 Greenkill Ave., Kingston (845-338-8666) and 45 Partition St., Saugerties, 845-246-7671, 914-388-4020.
 Both sites have a full-sized gym, art room, educational learning center, kitchen, game room and teen room.
 Membership is $10 per year; youth unable to pay may work off the fee.
 Application required.